GeorgeStrakhov/hungryfools.dev/docs/NOTES.md

 - display link to the user's github

-- send something to the user (including llm analysis of both your profiles and possible similarity areas). like make an intro button.
+- why User as displayed name

 - edit profile - make it nicer

+- checkbox to allow / disallow being introduced

 - when to calculate embeddings on the profile and projects? (end of onboarding, any edit)

-- nicer directory view
+- nicer directory view. show projects with opensource (githubUrl)

 - one more pass at analytics

-- onboarding - better options for questions

 - companies listing / hiring board / job board

-- fixed listing + dynamic from the DB
+- dynamic from the DB (add in the admin)

-- stripe!! - subscribe / unsubscribe (unsubscribe removes the page)
+- stripe integration to add sponsored links and jobs

 - separate page for the directory of projects. isOpenSource (github code link add to the schema)